Alabuga Special Economic Zone: Special economic zone

 The Tatarstan project attracted the attention of the Ministry of Economic Development of the Russian Federation during the work on the new law regulating free economic zones.
 Representatives of the Directorate of investment programs were invited to the working group for drafting the bill, and after the adoption of the law "On special economic zones" in July–August 2005, Herman Gref visited Yelabuga.
 The project of the special economic zone in Yelabuga became one of the winners of the competition for the creation of the first two SEZs.
 On 21 December 2005, the Government of the Russian Federation issued Resolution No. 784 "On the establishment of a special economic zone of industrial type on the territory of the Yelabuga district of the Republic of Tatarstan".
 The tripartite agreement, signed on 18 January 2006 between the Ministry of Economic Development and Trade of the Russian Federation, the Government of the Republic of Tatarstan and the administration of Yelabuga municipal district, obliged the Russian Federation and the Republic of Tatarstan to jointly finance the engineering, transport and social infrastructure of the SEZ.
 The open joint-stock company "Special economic zone of industrial and production type «Alabuga»" (JSC "SEZ IPT «Alabuga»") was established on 24 July 2006.
 JSC "Special Economic Zones", completely owned by the Russian Federation and the Ministry land and property relations of the Republic of Tatarstan, became its shareholder.
 The Grand opening of SEZ Alabuga was held on 20 November 2007.
 It was attended by the President of Tatarstan Mintimer Shaimiev, the head of the Federal Agency for Management of Special Economic Zones Mikhail Mishustin, the Minister of Economic Development and Trade Elvira Nabiullina, the Deputy Minister of Industry and Energy Denis Manturov and the Deputy Prime Minister Sergei Ivanov.

+International Sanctions

+Alabuga Special Economic Zone has been designated by multiple international bodies following its role in drone production for the Russo-Ukrainian war.

+The entity is sanctioned by: the United States (OFAC; US SAM procurement exclusions), the European Union (European Union sanctions, December 2023), the United Kingdom (FCDO Sanctions), Switzerland (SECO, December 2023), Australia (DFAT Consolidated List), France, Belgium, Monaco, New Zealand, Ukraine (NSDC and GUR), Japan (MoF, METI), and Taiwan (MOEA export controls).